Muzeum is the storefront location of the Great Canadian Roadshow.

 British silver coins dated 1946 and earlier

-All silver bullion from around the world
+All silver and gold from around the world

-Other Silver coins:
+Other Silver Coins:

-Numismatic coins
+Numismatic

-Commemorative coins
+Commemorative

-Mint Sets and Proof coins
+Mint Sets and Proof

-Uncirculated coins
+Uncirculated

-Numismatic Coins:
+Numismatic :

-Commemorative coins are issued to honor and celebrate historical events or issues throughout our past.
+Commemorative items are issued to honor and celebrate historical events or issues throughout our past.
 These coins are mass produced with the intention of regular circulation and are not classified as numismatic.
 There are many commemorative coins that contain precious metal content within them, increasing their value.

-Coins released to the public but not intended for circulation.
+Released to the public but not intended for circulation.
 These coins have not been handled by human hands.

-Coins that are graded by a reputable company with a grade of Mint State (MS) 60+
+Graded by a reputable company with a grade of Mint State (MS) 60+

-Is your coin authentic?
+Is your piece authentic?

 There are many methods that can be used when determining whether or not your coin is authentic.
 The simplest approach is to verify the weight, diameter and metal content of the coin.
 Generally, when coins are manufactured by Mints such as Royal Canadian Mint, US Mint, or Royal Mint the weight, diameter and metal used are precise and consistent.

-Counterfeit coins will usually not be consistent with one of the three factors regarding the coins weight, diameter and/or metal content.
+Counterfeit items will usually not be consistent with one of the three factors regarding the coins weight, diameter and/or metal content.
 It is difficult to match the exact quality of the coin based on the sophisticated and precise mintage qualities that originate from government issued mints.

 Our trained experts at Muzeum and the Great Canadian Roadshow have acquired the skills needed when determining whether a coin is authentic or counterfeit.
 Leave the verifying and testing to us!

-Bullion Coins
+Coins

-Bullion coins are minted by government entities, which also features a legal tender value added to it.
+Coins are minted by government entities, which also features a legal tender value added to it.
 While the value of the precious metal should always be higher than the face value of the coin, these pieces individual value have premium costs as the designs are much more detailed.

 Canadian Maple Leaf from the Royal Canadian Mint